-11. MEETING DATES
+10. MEETING DATES

-One Design Review Panel meeting is provisionally arranged for each month.
-These may be used for either formal, chair's or surgery reviews as appropriate.
+One Design Review Panel meeting date is provisionally arranged for each month.
 Exceptionally, additional meetings may be required to accommodate the number of schemes requiring a review and / or to meet key dates for specific schemes.

-The following dates are currently set for Design Review Panel meetings during 2024:
+The following dates are currently set for Design Review Panel meetings during 2025:

-- 24 January
+- 22 January

+- 23 July

-- 28 February •
+- 26 February

+- 27 August

-- 27 March
+- 26 March

+- 24 September

-- 24 April
+- 23 April

+- · 22 October

-- 22 May
+- 28 May

-- 26 June
+- 26 November